Food, fitness & health: Live your healthiest life in your 50s

 Because so few foods are rich in vitamin D and because it is difficult to take advantage of the sunlight during Canadian summers, older adults often struggle to meet the daily vitamin D recommendations.

-We also become less proficient at absorbing vitamin B12 as we age, but it is integral to healthy nerve signaling and red blood cell production, so it is important to find other ways to get the necessary amounts.
+We also become less proficient at absorbing vitamin B12 as we age, but it is integral to healthy nerve signalling and red blood cell production, so it is important to find other ways to get the necessary amounts.

 Calcium becomes incredibly important as we age as well—it is needed to keep bones strong but Canadian adults are not getting enough each day .
 Especially with the rise of dairy alternatives, it is important to find a way to bring calcium into your diet.